-In clean manufacturing environments, two aspects of molecular contamination need to be understood: (1) the background levels of contamination existing under stable conditions, and (2) the elevated concentrations that occur during contamination events.
+In semiconductor / clean manufacturing environments, two aspects of molecular contamination control need to be understood: (1) the background levels of contamination existing under stable conditions, and (2) the elevated concentrations that occur during contamination events.

 Additionally, a distinction needs to be made between critical and non-critical environments.
 Critical locations are those where either processes or products are directly at risk for damage from molecular contamination or where a known potential contamination source exists.
 Non-critical contamination areas are typically cleanroom environmental monitoring and return air monitoring.
 Contamination levels in these areas do not have as direct of an impact on products and processes, but are indicative of general cleanliness.
 Optimal monitoring solutions for critical and non-critical locations need to be implemented as part of a complete facility monitoring system.